notiku/vanity.py/README.md

 - And finally, start the bot.
   - `python launcher.py`

+## How do I change the embeds?

+To change the bots colors and emojis used accross all embeds edit them in [cogs/utils/constants.py](/cogs/utils/constants.py).

 ## TODO

 The bot is pretty much done as there isn't really much to it other than adding a role to users that "rep" a server and send a message so don't expect many feature updates.